SugarDarius/aureliendupaysdexemple/README.md

 # aureliendupaysdexemple.com

-> NOTE: My portfolio is my breakable place where I test patterns and technologies.
+> NOTE: My personal website is my breakable place where I test patterns and technologies.
 Some part of the code may not work at some point.

 - **Framework**: [Next.js](https://nextjs.org/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com)